Construction Materials Overview: Key Types, Properties, and Modern Building Uses

 • Urban density and space optimization

-Construction materials help solve these challenges by enabling:
+Construction materials contribute to solving these issues by enabling:

 • Stronger and longer-lasting structures